-Donna is in her 18th season as head coach.
-She has led the Bears to the NCAA tournament the last four years including a pair of regional final appearances in 2009 and 2010.
-This will also mark her first year serving as the Senior Woman Administrator along with Andrea Stewart.
+Donna is in her 19th season as head coach.
+She led the Bears to the NCAA tournament for four straight years (2009-2012) including a pair of regional final appearances in 2009 and 2010.
+This will also mark her second year serving as the Senior Woman Administrator and Director of Club Sports.

 In 2012, the Bears qualified for the NEWMAC tournament as the sixth and final seed and after being beat, the team had to win five games including three on the final day to claim its third straight championship.

-She has an 16-year record of 416-256-1.
+She has an 18-year record of 444-294-1.
 In each of her first two seasons, she led the Bears to a then school record 26 wins and back-to-back trips to the ECAC Tournament and the program’s first ever post-season win in 1998.
 The 2009 team won a school-record 39 games and finished 39-7-1 and 15-0-1 in conference play.

-Koczajowski has coached an All-American during each of the last four years as pitcher Hayley Feindel and catcher Amanda Frederick earned third team honors in 2010.
+Koczajowski has coached three All-Americans as pitcher Hayley Feindel and catcher Amanda Frederick earned third team honors in 2010.
 Feindel, the NCAA Division III All-time leader in wins (124) and strikeouts (1,457) became the first Coast Guard softball player to earn first team All-America honors in 2011 while Holli Bastinck earned first team All-America honors in 2012.
-Jessie Richardson was named a third team selection this past season.
+Jessie Richardson was named a third team selection in 2014.

 Koczajowski earned a Masters in Exercise Science Physiology and Sport Psychology from Springfield College.